-Attribute Pros Cons Converts shop air to high pressure hydraulic power.
+Attribute Pros Cons Air/Hydraulic Booster Converts shop air to high pressure hydraulic power.
 Eliminates need for pump where only singleacting clamps are needed.
 Multiple capacities available.
 Limited to small workholding applications.
-Air/Hydraulic Booster Like the above booster, shop air is converted to high pressure hydraulic power.
+Turbo Air/Hydraulic Pump Like the above booster, shop air is converted to high pressure hydraulic power.
 Can be used where input air pressure is limited.
 Can attain higher pressure than boosters.
 Can manage more clamps than booster.
 Can be mounted horizontal or vertical.
 Oil capacity is less for vertical mounting.
-Turbo Air/Hydraulic Pump These can be used as a spindle on a clamp arm or on the end of straight-line clamps or some workholding cylinders.
-Compatible with hold-down and straight-line clamps.
+These can be used as a spindle on a clamp arm or on the esome workholding cylinders. end of straight-line clamps or - Compatible with hold-down and straight-line clamps.
 Various shapes available to match workpiece shape and surface requirements.
-Rest Bullons of Paus For some remain conditions the use of foodly only device operation of the clamp or workholding cylinder.
-For PLC of feedback may be necessary before continuing operation. r other logic applications, this Provides positive feedback for open or closed positions.
+Rest Buttons or Pads For some remote applications, the use of feedback device operation of the clamp or workholding cylinder.
+For PLC o feedback may be necessary before continuing operation. r other logic applications, this Provides positive feedback for open or closed positions.
 Two sensors can be used to verify both opened and closed states.
 Many cylinders are designed to accept sensors.
 If not, other sensors can be aligned with components of the workholding system to provide feedback.
 Not universal, ensure the sensor to be attached matches the cylinder design.
 Some cylinders do not have magnetic inserts on the cylinder plunger and are not compatible with sensors.
 In some cases, magnets can be added.
 Sensors